qubitrenegade/qubitrenegade.github.io/_posts/2018-01-25-An-Introduction-to-Config-Management.markdown

 ### The Difference

 For me, the difference has always been the ecosystem and the tools.
 We have [ChefSpec](http://chefspec.github.io/chefspec/) for that immediate TDD feedback loop.
 What's the best way to see if your code works?
 Run it!
 To that end we have [Test Kitchen](https://kitchen.ci/), which automates creating an instance, running your Cookbook (in keeping with the motif), and running your automated validation tests.
-We leverage [InSpec](https://www.inspec.io/) to do our testing, which we can then also leverage for compliance validation, so we can start validating the security configs/applications/etc earier in the process.
+We leverage [InSpec](https://www.inspec.io/) to do our testing, which we can then also leverage for compliance validation, so we can start validating the security configs/applications/etc earlier in the process.
 Not to mention [Top Notch Tutorials](https://learn.chef.io/).

 ## Conclusion